Fire (Scooter song)

-"Fire" is a song by German hard dance band Scooter, released on 27 March 1997 as the first single from their fourth album, Age of Love (1997).
+"Fire" is a song by German hard dance band Scooter, released on 27 March 1997, by label Club Tools, as the first single from their fourth album, Age of Love (1997).

 Critical reception

 British magazine Music Week rated the song four out of five, writing, "The German outfit mesh thrashing guitars with a pumping dance beat, giving off enough energy to rip the roof off.
 Should blaze a trail into the Top 30."